mojomojo1/bootkon/docs/labs/5_dataplex.md

 *IMAGE*

 14. Choose Accuracy as dimension
-15. Rule name: bootkon-dquality-ml-fraud-prediction
+15. Rule name: `bootkon-dquality-ml-fraud-prediction`
-16. Description : regularly check the ML fraud detection prediction quality results
+16. Description : `Regularly check the ML fraud detection prediction quality results`
 17. Leave the column name empty
 18. Provide the following SQL statement.
 Dataplex will utilize this SQL statement to create a SQL clause of the form SELECT COUNT(*) FROM (sql statement) to return success/failure.
 The assertion rule is passed if the returned assertion row count is 0.

 *TABLE*

-19. Click on ADD
+19. Click ADD
-20. Click on Continue
+20. Click Continue
 *IMAGE*
 21. Run SCAN
 22. The display name may take a moment to appear on the screen.